An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Departure to West Africa

-Approximately 350 families depart Chicago for Liberia, West Africa, marking the beginning of a sacred exodus.
-Families leave behind the only life they have known, committed to a vision that demands everything.
+Approximately 350 families depart Chicago for Liberia, West Africa, beginning a formative season of preparation.
+Families leave behind the only life they have known, committed to a vision that demands discipline and courage.

 1967-1969